Hillary Clinton 2016 presidential campaign: Election results

 The Clinton campaign held its election night celebration at the Javits Center in New York City, in an event headlined by speakers including Chuck Schumer, Andrew Cuomo, Bill de Blasio, and Katy Perry.
 At the conclusion of the event, cannons filled with translucent confetti were set to deploy from the glass roof of the Javits Center to symbolize "breaking the glass ceiling".
 The campaign initially obtained permits to set off fireworks from a barge on the Hudson River, but cancelled the display on November 7.

 As the results came in on election night, November 8, 2016, Clinton lost in multiple states that she had been predicted to win, including the blue wall states of Michigan, Pennsylvania and Wisconsin.
 In the early morning hours of November 9, media sources declared Trump the winner of the presidency.
 Clinton lost the electoral vote while winning the popular vote, in what the New York Times called a "surprise outcome" after polls leading up to election day had predicted a Clinton victory.
-Despite her strong showing at the polls nationally, and encouraged by then-President Barack Obama, she congratulated Trump on the win in the early morning hours of November 9, 2016, and delivered her public concession speech at 11:50 AM ET, November 9, 2016, at the Grand Ballroom of the New Yorker Hotel.
-On November 9 Clinton's Twitter account tweeted, "To all the little girls watching...never doubt that you are valuable and powerful & deserving of every chance & opportunity in the world [to pursue and achieve your own dreams]," part of her concession speech, which became the most retweeted political tweet of the year, the third most retweeted tweet of the year, and the top retweet in the United States.
+Clinton became the first Democratic presidential contender to have won the national popular vote but lost the electoral college vote since Al Gore in 2000 against Republican George W. Bush.
+On the advice of then-President Barack Obama, she congratulated Trump on the win in the early morning hours of November 9, 2016, and delivered her public concession speech at 11:50 AM ET, November 9, 2016, at the Grand Ballroom of the New Yorker Hotel.

+On November 9, Clinton's Twitter account tweeted, "To all the little girls watching...never doubt that you are valuable and powerful & deserving of every chance & opportunity in the world [to pursue and achieve your own dreams]".
+Drawn from part of Clinton's concession speech, these words became the most retweeted political tweet of the year, the third most retweeted tweet of the year, and the top retweet in the United States.

 Trump received 304 electoral college votes to Clinton's 227, with two Trump electors and five Clinton electors voting for someone else.
 In the nationwide popular vote, Clinton received over 2.8 million (2.1%) more votes than Trump.
 This is the widest-ever lead in the popular vote for a candidate who lost the election.
 It also makes Clinton the first woman to win the popular vote in an election for United States president.

+Clinton's upset losses in the "blue wall" states of Michigan, Pennsylvania, and Wisconsin played a major role in the outcome of the campaign.